mileswwatkins/lookout_hunter/README.md

 Otherwise, maybe once per year `poetry run data/compile_facility_ids.py` should be run to update the text file of IDs.

 ## Web front-end

+The front-end is hosted as a website [here](https://lookouthunter.s3.amazonaws.com/index.html) on AWS S3, but if you want to develop it follow the directions below.

 ### Requirements and setup